Satiety score: curb hunger and reach your goals

-We’ve been cooking up something new behind the scenes to make it easier for you to eat the best foods for your health goals.
-Our new satiety score is our way of letting you know how well a dish will keep you feeling comfortably full and satisfied between meals.
+We want to make it easier for you to eat the best foods for your health goals.
+Our satiety score is our way of letting you know how well a dish will keep you feeling comfortably full and satisfied between meals.

 You can use our satiety score to help you eat a little less without feeling more hungry.
 We call this “higher-satiety eating,” and it’s a smart way to fine-tune your food choices.